ChigboIO/enygma/README.md

     $ gem install enygma

+If you are on Mac, you might have to run the following after installation to be able to run the console commands:

+    $ rbenv rehash

 If you want to use 'Enygma' in your ruby application, add this line to your application's Gemfile:

 ```ruby